Online Sunshine Logo

 Transparency Florida Website; Section 215.985, F.S.

 During the 2009 Legislative Session, the Committee was assigned responsibilities related to Transparency Florida, a website that provides details of government spending of taxpayer dollars.
-The first phase of the website includes expenditures for all three branches of government and all state agencies.
-As required by law, the Committee submitted its initial recommendations to expand the information available on the website in a report that was due by March 1, 2010.
-The Committee is required to submit an annual report detailing the progress of the website and any recommendations for enhancement by November 1 each year.
-During the 2011 Legislative Session, the Legislature deleted the Committee's responsibility to oversee and manage the Transparency Florida website but retained the requirement for the Committee to submit annual reports.
-For more information, see the Committee's webpage about this initiative.
+The website includes appropriations, disbursements, trust fund balances, and additional information for all three branches of government and all state agencies.
+It also provides access to reports with financial information for Florida's 67 school districts.
+As required by law, the Committee has issued reports with recommendations related to the expansion of the information available on the website.
+To access the reports and for additional information, see the Committee's webpage about this initiative.

 Annual Audit of the Department of the Lottery; Section 24.123, F.S.

 The Committee is required to contract with an independent certified public accountant (CPA) for the annual financial audit of the Department of the Lottery.
 For many years the Committee issued a Request for Proposal and entered into a contract with a public accounting firm to conduct the audit.
 Since 2003, the Committee has directed the Auditor General and OPPAGA to conduct the annual audit.
-See the Auditor General’s website for the two most recent audit reports and OPPAGA’s website for its reports on the Department.
+See the Auditor General’s website (Select "Reports" from the top of the page.
+To view all Lottery reports issued in recent years, select "All" from the drop down list under "Fiscal Year" and "Lottery, Department of the" from the drop down list under "Entity Audited") and OPPAGA’s website for recent reports on the Department.

 Other Reporting to the Committee

-In addition to the reports previously discussed, Florida law also requires a number of other reports to be provided to the Committee.
+In addition to the reports previously discussed, Florida law also requires a number of other reports and information to be provided to the Committee.
 Some of these include:

 Investigation of Whistle-blower Complaints: s.
 112.3189, F.S., requires the Governor’s Chief Inspector General to provide the Committee with final reports of whistle-blower investigations conducted as a result of complaints by state agency employees.